 - Shark: Matt Higgins

-Immediately, the Tailgate N Go was born.
-These boxes pack all of the essential kitchen conveniences in a modular design, so you can set up a kitchen while you’re camping, tailgating, or doing any other outdoor activity.
+The family were avid campers and were tired of losing kitchen items and not having what they needed on hand when they were on the go.
+The Tailgate N Go packs all of the essential kitchen conveniences in a modular design, so you can set up a kitchen while you’re camping, tailgating, or doing any other outdoor activity.

 The units themselves are pricey, ranging from $1,000 to $1,500.
 The cost to make them is over $700 per unit.

 But how is the company doing now?
-Find out in our Tailgate N Go update.
+Keep reading our Tailgate N Go update.

 Make sure to check out our other company updates from Season 11 Episode 5: